Why Your Freelance Earnings Don’t Stack Up to Employed Income

 When you work for an employer, the amount you earn doesn’t match the amount you take home.
 If you think back to that terrible, terrible time (don’t worry—we won’t stay there long), you may remember having funds withheld for taxes, Social Security, insurance and other employer-related stuff like parking.

 Most freelancers understand that when they transition into self-employment the income their writing brings in can’t just match what they brought home from their last employer.
 Instead, they have to make more than that in order to cover their own taxes, Social Security and insurance.
-But there’s more to it than that, and if you don’t figure that out soon, you’re going to be pulling your feet outta slippers and back into employer-approved stilettos* before you can say, “bankrupt writer.”
+There’s more to it than that, though, and if you don’t figure that out soon, you’re going to be pulling your feet outta slippers and back into employer-approved stilettos* before you can say, “bankrupt writer.”

 Freelancer Income Considerations